acook/my-scripts/README.markdown

 The installer script will create symlinks to `~/bin` and `~/xbin` then pull down other repos specified in `.gitmodules`.

-## Optional

-There are additional setup scripts in `./scripts/` for other quick setup options.

 ## Included Tools

 | Script | Description |